On Generalization and Regularization via Wasserstein Distributionally Robust Optimization: Proofs of Section

-Assume without loss of generality that $C=1$.
-We first show that ${\rm Lip}(\ell)\le 1$.
-Otherwise, there exists $x\in\R$ such that $|\ell'(x)|>1$.
-It holds that where the second inequality follows from the convexity of $\ell$.
-This yields a contradiction to \eqref{eq-reghighEU1}, and thus, ${\rm Lip}(\ell)\le 1$.
+By the same arguments in the proof of Theorem \ref{th-RegularizationEL}, we can show that ${\rm Lip}(\ell)\le 1$.
 Next, assume that $\ell$ is differential at $x$ when we use the notation $\ell'(x)$, and we show the following facts.